hexatomic/hexatomic/docs/dev/src/development/coding-style.md

 ## Checking for issues in Eclipse

-To check for issues with the coding style in Eclipse, select the source code package in the Project Explorer, click right with the mouse and select `Checkstyle -> Check Code with Checkstyle`.
+To check for issues with the coding style in Eclipse, select the source code package in the Project Explorer, click right with the mouse and select **Checkstyle** > **Check Code with Checkstyle**.
 This will add warnings to the `Problems` view of Eclipse and add yellow annotations to the source code files.
-To remove these annotations again, select the source code package, click right with the mouse and select `Checkstyle -> Clear Checkstyle violations`.
+To remove these annotations again, select the source code package, click right with the mouse and select **Checkstyle** > **Clear Checkstyle violations**.